espressif/developer-portal/content/blog/simplify-embedded-projects-with-esp-bsp/index.md

 ### Prerequisites

-Before you begin, make sure you have the following:

-- [ESP-IDF v5.3](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/get-started/index.html): The official development framework for the ESP32, properly installed and sourced in your shell.
+Before you begin, make sure you have [ESP-IDF v5.3](https://docs.espressif.com/projects/esp-idf/en/release-v5.3/esp32/get-started/index.html), the official development framework for the ESP32, properly installed and sourced in your shell.

+### Pre-compiled binaries

+The pre-compiled binaries for the following example are also available via ESP Launchpad and can be flashed directly from the web browser.

+{{< button href="https://espressif.github.io/esp-launchpad/?flashConfigURL=https://espressif.github.io/esp-bsp/config.toml&app=display_audio_photo" target="_blank" >}}
+    Try it with ESP Launchpad
+{{< /button >}}

 ### Creating Project from Example